 Let’s look at how the spousal benefit is calculated.

 The baseline spousal benefit is 50% of your spouse’s Social Security benefit that they would receive at full retirement age or FRA.
-To claim a spousal benefit, you need to be at least 62 years old, and your spouse needs to have claimed their benefit.
+You must be 62 years old to claim a spousal benefit, and your spouse must have claimed their benefit.

 It’s important to note that your spousal benefit can be reduced if you take it before your FRA but cannot be increased due to delaying your claim past your FRA.